timbray/a-cloud-prfaq/README.md

 AWS has become the leading public-cloud provider, offering the widest range of services backed by the strongest security, availability, and data-protection infrastructure.
-Now, organizations who compete with Amazon want to take advantages of AWS's industry-leading offerings without having to worry that they are strengthening a competitor.
+Now, organizations who compete with Amazon want to take advantage of AWS's industry-leading offerings without having to worry that they are strengthening a competitor.